sarumont/sarumont.github.io/posts/drafts/the-sad-state-of-laptops-2014.md

 #### [Macbook Pro (2013)][8]

 Oh, Apple.
 How I hate to love thee.
-Apple makes beautiful hardware, yet I despise the walled-garden philosophy behind their business model.
+Apple makes beautiful hardware, yet I despise the lock-in which is so crucial to their business model.
 I also doubt I would be as efficient in OS X as I am in Linux, even with a serious investment of time (and money into App Store apps).

 Besides that, the Haswell Macbook Pros are beautiful.
 The 13" nails every requirement, save GPU.
 And